Alice Roosevelt Longworth: Early life

-Seeking solace, Theodore retreated from his life in New York and headed west, where he spent two years traveling and living on his ranch in North Dakota.
-He left his infant daughter in the care of his sister Anna, known as "Bamie" or "Bye".
-Letters to Bamie reveal Theodore's concern for his daughter.
-In one 1884 letter, he wrote, "I hope Mousiekins will be very cunning, I shall dearly love her."

-Bamie had a significant influence on young Alice, who would later speak of her admiringly: "If auntie Bye had been a man, she would have been president".
-Bamie took her under her watchful care, moving Alice into her book-filled Manhattan house, until Theodore married again.
+Seeking solace, Theodore left Alice in the care of his elder sister Anna, known as Bamie, retreated from his life in New York, and headed west, where he spent two years traveling and living on his ranch in North Dakota.
+Despite his grief and distance, letters from Theodore to Bamie reveal his concern for his daughter.
+In one 1884 letter, he wrote, "I hope Mousiekins will be very cunning.
+I shall dearly love her."
+Bamie took her under her watchful care, moving Alice into her book-filled Manhattan home until Theodore remarried, and she had a significant influence on young Alice, who would later remark, "If auntie Bye had been a man, she would have been president."